xitonix/gophobotics/ReadMe.md

+# Install an Editor

+Feel free to use any code editor you feel more comfortable with.
+We would suggest [Visual Studio Code](https://code.visualstudio.com/download) with the [Go extention](https://github.com/Microsoft/vscode-go) installed for this workshop.
+To install the extension, search VS Code's marketplace for `go` and install the extention build by Microsoft.

 ## Prerequisites

 In order to be able to play around with one of the steps in the workshop, you would need to install `mplayer` on your machine.